 Train 48 and 448 are the same train from Chicago to Albany-Rensselaer, NY; that is where it splits into the two trains.
-Trains 49 and 449 run as two until Albany-Rensselaer, NY, where it becomes one train to Chicago.
+Train 49 runs as two until Albany-Rensselaer, NY, where it becomes one train to Chicago.

-For more about this, check out my article about trains with multiple route numbers.
+For more, check out my article about trains with multiple route numbers.

 |DIRECTION||CITY SECTIONS||DAY OF TRAVEL|